pac4j/jee-pac4j/README.md

         <dispatcher>REQUEST</dispatcher>
     </filter-mapping>

-Define the appropriate `AuthorizationGenerator` and attach it to the client (using the `addAuthorizationGenerator` method of the `UserProfile` class) to compute the roles / permissions of the authenticated user.
+The following parameters can be defined:

+- `clientName`: the chosen authentication mechanism (like `FacebookClient` for example)
+- `configFactory`: the factory to initialize the configuration: clients and authorizers (only one filter needs to define it as the configuration is shared)
+- `authorizerName`: the authorizer name which will protect the resource (must exist in the authorizers configuration)
+- `requireAnyRole` (optional): if one of the provided roles is necessary to access the resource
+- `requireAllRoles` (optional): if all roles are necessary
+- `isAjax` (optional): if this url is called in an AJAX way
+- `allowDynamicClientSelection` (optional): if other clients can be used on this url (providing a *client_name* parameter in the url)
+- `useSessionForDirectClient` (optional): if the session must be used (for REST client).

 This filter can be defined via dependency injection as well.
-In that case, the `authorizer` property of the `RequiresAuthenticationFilter` enables you to define a specific `Authorizer` for the protected url.
+In that case, the `configFactory` and `authorizerName` parameters are not necessary and the `setClients` and `setAuthorizer` methods must be used to define all the clients and the authorizer in charge of protecting the resource.

+Define the appropriate `org.pac4j.core.authorization.AuthorizationGenerator` and attach it to the client (using the `addAuthorizationGenerator` method) to compute the roles / permissions of the authenticated user.

 #### Get redirection urls

-You can also explicitly compute a redirection url to a provider by using the `getRedirectAction` method and the `ClientsConfiguration` class, in order to create an explicit link for login.
+You can also explicitly compute a redirection url to a provider by using the `getRedirectAction` method and the `org.pac4j.core.config.ConfigInstance` class, in order to create an explicit link for login.
 For example with Facebook:

-	Clients client = ClientsConfiguration.getClients();
+	Clients client = ConfigInstance.getConfig().getClients();
 	FacebookClient fbClient = (FacebookClient) client.findClient("FacebookClient");
 	WebContext context = new J2EContext(request, response);
 	String fbLoginUrl = fbClient.getRedirectAction(context, false, false).getLocation();